yinwang0/pysonar2/README.md

     export PYTHONPATH=/usr/lib/python2.7

-If this is not set up correctly, you may find suboptimal results.
+If this is not set up correctly, references to library code will not be found.

-##### Memory usage

-PySonar2 doesn't need much memory to do analysis compared to other static analysis tool of its class.
-1.5Gb is probably enough for analyzing a medium sized project such as Python's standard library or Django.
-But for generating the HTML files, you may need quite some memory (~2.5Gb for Python 2.7 standard lib).
-This is due to the highlighting code is putting all code and their HTML tags into the memory.

 #### License

-Apache License.
+Apache 2.0 License.
 See LICENSE file.